Ajusco-Coding-Bootcamp/05_MemoryGame/README.md

 - Set a .gitignore file to avoid the node_modules to be uploaded in GitHub.
 - Create the Release branch (to deliver and deploy) and the Development branch (to work on it daily).
-- Make a full responsive website consider at least 2 types of dispositives, cellphone and desktop.
+- Make a full responsive website consider at least 2 types of dispositives, ipad and desktop.
 - Follow up Semantic HTML rules, have header, navigation bar, main, sections, asides, footer, etc.
 - Create an Assets folder to store the img and sounds info for the game.
 - Document every Agile SDLC steps on ReadMe.md.
 During the planning step document a screenshot of your Backlog & the prioritized agenda per each one.